bennofs/typeable-th/README.md

 import Data.Typeable.TH
 ```

-And then define your data type and call makeTypeable ''YourDataTypeName:
+And then define your data type and call `makeTypeable ''YourDataTypeName`:

 ```haskell
 data Weird a (b :: * -> *) c d = Weird